Hermine Speier: Early career

 Speier graduated with a doctorate in archaeology and a double minor in ancient history and classical philology in 1925 under Curtius with a dissertation titled Die Gruppen angelehnter Figuren im V. und IV.
 Jahrhundert.
 The work was published seven years later in Rome under the title Two figure groups in the fifth and fourth century BC.
 The work contrasts differences in images between the Archaic and Hellenistic periods of Greek art.
 Working in the tradition of Johann Joachim Winckelmann's methodology, she used scientific analysis to show that art reflected the historical development of culture and government.
 Curtius was so impressed with her work, that he stated: "If it were possible, I would give her the best mark for this excellent performance, but it is reserved for those of the male nature".
 She was the only woman to achieve a doctorate under Curtius.
 After graduating she began working as an assistant to Bernhard Schweitzer in Königsberg until 1928, when Curtius recruited her to help with the photographic archive at the German Archaeological Institute (Deutsches Archäologisches Institut) (DAI) in Rome.

 Curtius was at that time the Director of the Institute and was still in the process of constructing the photographic archive.
 Speier was entrusted with organizing the photographic archive ("Fotothek"), with her assistant Adolf Greifenhagen.
 The initial collection was based on a gift of photographs by Walther Amelung.
 Her work, which systematically ordered the photos, has earned her the distinction as the first archaeological photo-archivist and earned her wide professional recognition at the time from other libraries.
 When Hitler came to power, he removed all Jews from civil service positions with the passage of the Law for the Restoration of the Professional Civil Service, and precipitously she was offered the chance to build a photographic archive at the Vatican by the Director-General of the Vatican Museums, Bartolomeo Nogara.
-She left the DAI in 1934, joining the staff at the Vatican and becoming the first woman employed by the Holy See.
+She left the DAI in 1934, joined the staff at the Vatican and became one of the first women employed by the Holy See.
 Pope Pius XI signed her contract, though initially it was for no fixed term and at a daily rate, as both a statement against Nazi antisemitism and the taboo of employing women.
 The timing of her hiring coincided with the first administration of the Museum's collections by a scientist.
 Prior to Nogaras, the collections were jointly managed by Guido Galli, who was a sculptor and the painter Biagio Biagetti.